AliRezaJoodi/8051_Projects/MotorDriver_UnipolarStepperMotor_RS232/README.md

 ## Unipolar Step Motor Controller with Computer

 MCU:			AT89S51
 Frequency:     		11.059200MHz (External Crystal)
-Computer Interfacing:	TTL UART to RS232 Converter Computer Software:	Matlab
+Computer Interfacing:	TTL UART to RS232 Converter
+Computer Software:	Matlab

-Note: Microcontroller has the role of UART to parallel converter
+Note: the microcontroller has the role of UART to parallel converter

 ### Folder and Files Description
 It has included: